 As mentioned above in the translations for the word abide, abiding is dependence.
 This facet of abiding, unlike connection, is not mutual.

-While the branch is dependent on the vine, but the vine is not dependent on the branch.
+While the branch is dependent on the vine, the vine is not dependent on the branch.
 The branch receives its life and growth from the vine.
-Without the vine, the branch is useless, lifeless, dead.
+Without the vine, the branch is useless, lifeless, and dead.

 Sap flows from the vine to the branch, supplying it with water, minerals, and nutrients that make it grow.
 And believers receive the “sap” of Christ’s grace through our life-giving connection, or thirst to and for him.

-We are completely dependent upon Jesus for everything that in life, especially our spiritual fruit (verse 4).
+We are completely dependent upon Jesus for everything in life, especially our spiritual fruit (verse 4).
 Apart from him, we can do nothing (verse 5).